 Non-Surgical Keloid Removal Techniques

-Combining surgical and non-surgical approaches, such as radiation therapy and corticosteroid injections, can significantly lower the likelihood of keloid and hypertrophic scar regrowth, and have good cosmetic outcomes.
+The combination of treatment approaches, such as radiation therapy and corticosteroid injections, can significantly lower the likelihood of keloid and hypertrophic scar regrowth and have good cosmetic outcomes.

-These are the non-invasive treatment options that we offer at The Keloid Plastic Surgery Center in order to restore healthy skin:
+These are the non-invasive treatment options that we offer at The Keloid Plastic Surgery Center to restore healthy skin:

 Creams and Ointments